-The front grille openings have been changed slightly from the patented Jeep grille, so as not to step on Fiat Chrysler's toes in North America.
+The front grille openings on the Roxor have been changed slightly from the patented Jeep grille, so as not to step on Fiat Chrysler's toes in North America.
 This does not appear to have been enough to prevent a legal action launched by FCA against Mahindra in August 2018, with the US International Trade Commission.
 In response to this, Mahindra has apparently filed a complaint in a Michigan court against FCA, for breach of contract.

 Thanks to Ed Bee, John Carroll, Uday Bhan Singh, S. Srivardhan and Emmett Lodge. -- Derek Redmond

 CJ3B Home | Contents | Search | 3A and 3B Community